bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - model for improving test processes, consists of five maturity levels
 - all levels (except first) have test process areas and improvement goals, also contains (sub-)practices and examples

+## **test metrics (in test management activities)**
+- indicators which can be used to measure testing, each metric must be defined, measured, monitored and reported
+- three categories:
+  - *project metrics*: measuring progress against project exit criteria, for example by using percentage of tests executed/passed/failed
+  - *product metrics*: measuring whether the product meets the quality expectations
+  - *process metrics*: measuring capability and effectiveness of testing process
+- test metrics in test management activities
+  - *test planning*: defining metrics that match test objectives from project test strategy
+  - *test monitoring and control*: metrics about progress of test activities, monitoring delivers the activities of control
+  - *test completion*: metrics that measure test objective achievements, such as measuring test exit criteria of test objectives

 ## **test monitoring**
 ongoing activity: tracking test progress, results and deviations from planned testing, produces source material for test controlling

 ## **test objective**
-- should address aspects of quality and quantity and be measurable or evaluable
+- should address aspects of quality and quantity and be measurable or evaluable, answer to why we are testing something
 - examples:
   - reaching exit criteria in defined timeframe
   - complying rules, regulations and standards of specific industry